 Must Read: 10 Beautiful Resorts In Gangtok

-4. Go for River Rafting in Teesta
+4. River Rafting in Teesta

 River rafting in Teesta river is one of the many adventurous things to do in Gangtok.
 The fact that the rapids of Rangit and the Teesta rivers are graded in the international level at I to IV, makes the rafting one of the finest rafting stretches in the world.
 The turbulent water of Rangit with its multidimensional rapids provide the rafters enough challenge and adventure.
 The river courses through gorges and valleys that offer picturesque spectacles and make rafting truly a memorable experience.